Defenseman Chris Casto Takes His Talents from the Ice to Home Improvement

 “Those shows definitely get you excited for the possibilities,” Casto said.
 “I always watch for my next project.”

-Admittedly, Casto has zero experience in construction and recognizes some things are better left to the professionals.
+Admittedly, Casto has zero experience in construction and recognizes some things are better left to the professionals like the ones when you click here.
 However, the handyman-in-training isn’t afraid to take a lesson or two.

 “If you spend your time studying and learning from people that are better than you, it shows in your work,” said Casto, who hired a contractor for part of his master bathroom and closet renovation.